 - Chicken offals with red sauce

-The food was plenty and we couldn’t finish it all!
-I am not a huge fan of chickpeas (Maria likes them more), but these tasted really good.
+The food was plenty, and we couldn’t finish it all!
+I am not a huge fan of chickpeas (Maria likes them more), but these tasted good.
 The octopus was tender with a touch of vinegar, while the offals were chewy and with very little fat.

-Food cooked like that was a really new experience of local cuisine for us.
-We are familiar with octopus and chickpeas but not cooked in that way.
+Food cooked like that was a new experience of local cuisine for us.
+We are familiar with octopus and chickpeas but not baked in that way.
 Nice surprise!

 Lisbon Portugal Food Market(s)